 - Competition for food and water resources from a newly introduced species of livestock into giraffe habitat, the domestic camel.
 Being a large, tall, browsing ungulate the camel can overlap in feeding heights and species with wild giraffe.

 Hampering our response to these threats, is the surprising dearth of information about giraffe ecology.
 They are the forgotten megafauna.
 We still do not fully understand how they move across the landscape, how and what they eat, how many are left, their social structure, how they interact with people and livestock.
 As such, giraffe are rapidly disappearing, with little notice.
 It is especially worrying as most of the Reticulated giraffe’s range in Kenya is outside of protected areas, overlapping with pastoralist herders and small-scale agriculturalists.

 It is critical that our conservation actions are multidimensional, encompassing three core elements:

 - Continued field research to better understand giraffe populations, movements and ecology.
 These data will be vital to informing more effective and efficient conservation actions moving forward.

 - Uncovering traditional ecological knowledge of giraffe, and the attitudes, perceptions, beliefs and behaviours of the Samburu, Turkana, Borana and Maasai pastoralists that live among giraffe.
 This information allows us to better appreciate the reasons behind poaching and conflict with giraffe.
 This is especially timely with ongoing immigration into the region from war-torn Somalia and South Sudan which may negative affect giraffe survival.

-- Tracking and mapping livestock movements, by attaching GPS collars to livestock – camels, cattle and goats/sheep – as they are herded in the landscape, will allow us to understand how they utilise resources, and overlap with giraffe.
+- Tracking and mapping giraffe and livestock movements, by attaching GPS tracking units to giraffe and livestock (camels, cattle and goats/sheep) will allow us to understand how they utilise resources and their ranges overlap.